-Are you a chronic procrastinator?
-Chronic procrastination is a real problem that needs to be addressed.
+Chronic procrastination is a problem that’s real and is nothing to be laughed at, although there are many jokes about procrastination.
 Procrastination has caused people to lose jobs, personal possessions, and even their spouse.

-If you think you’re a chronic procrastinator, admit to your problem, and make a decision to overcome it.
+If you think you’re a chronic procrastinator admit to your problem and make a decision to overcome it.
 Seek help.
 Therapy can be useful to learn new attitudes and overcome fears.

 Ask yourself why you’re avoiding the things you dread.
 Make a list of dreaded activities, and what’s the worst that could happen if you avoid them.
 You’ll quickly see this could result in dismal consequences.
 Also make a list of happy activities, and why you would want to do them.
 Yes, there are happy activities too.